Enaium/jimmer-gradle/README.md

 }
 ```

-If you want to modify the extension of the gradle project plugin, then you can use the gradle project plugin.
+To modify the extension, use the project plugin as well:

 ```kotlin
 plugins {